35percent/11tystarter/src/posts/southwark-abandon-annual-affordable-housing-monitoring-reports.md

 It is very difficult to make sense of Southwark's audit of the amount of affordable housing registered providers are delivering, as explained on their [Housing delivery page](https://www.southwark.gov.uk/planning-environment-and-building-control/planning/planning-policy-and-guidance/monitoring-1/amount#lgd-guides__title).
 Southwark say that the purpose of the audit is *'To find out how many affordable homes are in Southwark (excluding our own)'.*  This is important information and the necessary baseline for any audit.

-But Southwark also wants to ensure that registered providers deliver promised affordable housing, saying  *'Affordable housing is monitored to make sure it is built and managed as we agreed with developers and housing associations'.*  This cannot be done if Southwark allows the figures for delivery simply to accumulate, on a rolling basis, without any attempt to reconcile them againgst what has been agreed.
+But Southwark also wants to ensure that registered providers deliver promised affordable housing, saying  *'Affordable housing is monitored to make sure it is built and managed as we agreed with developers and housing associations'.*  This cannot be done if Southwark allows the figures for delivery simply to accumulate, on a rolling basis, without any attempt to reconcile them against what has been agreed.

 Southwark refers to *'an audit period'* and says *‘Results are published as soon as a response is received......and the data has been validated....This means the results will update throughout the audit period’,* but Southwark does not say what the audit period is; nor does it provide any explanation of, for example, the huge difference between the social rent s106 figure and the much bigger registered provider figure.
 Our Southern Housing example appears to show an uncaptured gain of 49 affordable homes, but it can't be assumed that over twelve thousand social rent units can be explained by similar missing data.